Ferriswheel09/ues/devlog.md

 ## 4/14
 - Initial simple client (may refactor as necessary) that can send messages to server
 - Refactored server to echo messages back to client (was initially typing messages back, but simpler for testing)
 - Implementation of using epoll, non blocking.
 Need to do more testing

+## 4/19
+- Got a sample hello_world running when trying to build from source (no docker, no rootfs).
+- Rewrote client and server into two distinct files
+    - Rewrote them in C since C++ was giving me a headache in Unikraft.
+- Porting to Unikraft failed.
+It doesn't port forward, and networking is finicky at best, so compiling to ELF is safer bet than having to build unikernel from scratch.